MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-r-scripts.md

 ---
 title: Run R scripts in Power BI Desktop
-description: Learn how to run R scripts directly in Power BI Desktop and import the resulting semantic models into a Power BI Desktop data model.
+description: Learn how to run R scripts directly in Power BI Desktop and import the resulting datasets into a Power BI Desktop data model.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''